dappforce/subsocial-docs/docs/develop/how-to-guides/spaces/CreateSpaces.md

 ## Space Permissions

-**Note:** Blockchain by nature are public and transparent, that means anyone can read any data you store on these spaces.
-To hide it from people you can to encrypt the data from your end.
+**Note:** Blockchains by nature are public and transparent, which means that anyone can read any data you store in these spaces.
+To hide it from people, you can to encrypt the data from your end.

 | Type    | Description |
 | ----------- | ----------- |